AzCii/terraform-aws-mail-service/README.md

 - mail_from_mx_records - (Optional) The MX records to create.
 - spf_records - (Optional) The SPF records to create.
 - dmarc_records - (Optional) The DMARC records to create.
+- dkim_records - (Optional) If true, create DKIM records, default is set to false.

 ## Attributes Reference